Welcome to today's edition of the Rush 24-7 podcast.

 We'll see.

-The uh Ehrlich with the population bomb, though.
+The Ehrlich with the population bomb, though.

-It's just Malthus retread, because Malthus was like, look, very straightforward math.
+It's just Malthus retread because Malthus was like, look, very straightforward math.

-We produce X amount of food, we have this many people, they're growing this way over this period of time.
+They're growing this way over this period of time.

 Hashtag science.